 Great Oaks (GO) Charter School – Wilmington opened in downtown Wilmington in the fall of 2015.
-In the 2020-21 school year, Great Oaks – Wilmington will serve approximately 500 students in grades 6-11 and will grow to serve students in grades 6th-12th by adding 12th grade the following school year.
-Many of our students arrive behind grade level and many live in poverty.
+In the 2020-21 school year, Great Oaks – Wilmington will serve approximately 415 students in grades 6-11 and will grow to serve students in grades 6th-12th by adding 12th grade in the following year.
+Many of our students enter our program behind grade level.

 We have high academic and behavioral expectations for our students.
 We pair rigorous curriculum and teaching with intense personal support from teachers, tutors, and staff.
 We prepare our students for college and career success through several key elements:

 - Small school – Grade-level cohorts of less 100 students allows each student to feel connected and known.
 We focus on community and relationship building with families and students.